 Presenting a petition

-If you would like to present a petition to the Council, you need to complete a Petition Form(PDF, 90KB).
+If you would like to present a petition to the Council, you need to complete a Petition Form(PDF, 33KB).

 The following section of the Local Government Act 1993 details the requirements and processes for petitions.

-Online petitions will be presented to the Council as long as they satisfy section 57 ‘Petitions’, below.
+Electronic petitions will be presented to the Council as long as they satisfy the requirements in section 57 of the Local Government Act 1993, outlined below.

 PART 6 Petitions, Polls and Public Meetings

-- a heading on each page indicating the subject matter; and
+- in the case of a paper petition, a heading on each page indicating the subject matter; and

-- a brief statement on each page of the subject matter and the action requested; and
+- in the case of a paper petition, a brief statement on each page of the subject matter and the action requested; and

 - a statement specifying the number of signatories; and

-- the full printed name, address and signature of the person lodging the petition at the end of the petition.
+- in the case of a paper petition, the full name, address and signature of the person lodging the petition; and

 - forward it to the general manager within 7 days after receiving it.